OpenAADL/ocarina-build/README.md

-Update-time options, options to be passed along with -u -s | --reset       : reset source directory prior to update
+Update-time options, options to be passed along with -u -s | --reset       : reset source directory prior to update --remote=<URL>     : Set URL of the Ocarina git repository

 Build-time options, options to be passed along with -b --prefix=<dir>     : install ocarina in <dir>